 Parent Volunteers and Visitors are a very important aspect of Big Hollow Schools.
 Big Hollow invites and encourages parents to be an active part of their student's education.
 Through volunteering, the adult members of the family become an extension of the school's faculty and staff, and an integral part of daily life at Big Hollow.
-Parents are welcomed and encouraged to volunteer.
+Parents are welcome and encouraged to volunteer.
 Please fill out a Parent/Volunteer Agreement Form and return it to your student's school.

 There are numerous volunteer and visitor opportunities available throughout the school year including but not limited to: classroom parties, field trips, mystery readers, field days, and helping the teacher.
 To discuss your child with the teacher, please make an appointment.
+When entering the school building during school hours you will need to provide a state I.D. at the front office.

-Parent Volunteers and Visitors agree to:
+Parent Volunteers and Visitors agree to

-- Sign in and out at each office - Promptly report to and remain in assigned location (in the event of an emergency, it is essential that all visitors are accounted for at all times) - Follow the Big Hollow dress code - Refrain from cell phone usage so your child knows that you are truly present when volunteering in the school - If you take a picture at Big Hollow, you must have permission from all adults photographed and parent permission from all students photographed before posting on social media - Use respectful, encouraging, and appropriate language - Respect the privacy of all students and staff - Understand that some volunteer and visitor activities may or may not be appropriate for younger siblings to attend - Keep observations, experiences and information confidential - Parent Volunteer Agreement
+- Sign in and out at each office - Promptly report to and remain in assigned location (in the event of an emergency, it is essential that all visitors are accounted for at all times) - Follow the Big Hollow dress code - Refrain from cell phone usage so your child knows that you are truly present when volunteering in the school - If you take a picture at Big Hollow, you must have permission from all adults photographed and parent permission from all students photographed before posting on social media - Use respectful, encouraging, and appropriate language

+- Respect the privacy of all students and staff - Understand that some volunteer and visitor activities may or may not be appropriate for younger siblings to attend - Keep observations, experiences and information confidential - Parent Volunteer Agreement